pfefferle/autonomie/readme.txt

 == Resources ==

+* Autonomie is based on the SemPress Theme - <https://github.com/pfefferle/SemPress>
+* Some CSS is lend from Twitters Bootstrap - <http://twitter.github.com/bootstrap/>

 Unless otherwise specified, all the theme files, scripts and images are licensed under MIT License.

 The exceptions to this license are as follows:

 * The Bootstrap CSS by Twitter is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0)
-* shiv is licensed under the [MIT license](http://opensource.org/licenses/MIT)

-* Autonomie is based on the SemPress Theme - <https://github.com/pfefferle/SemPress>
-* Some CSS is lend from Twitters Bootstrap - <http://twitter.github.com/bootstrap/>